 If you’ve been by the Rotary Nature Center of late, you may have noticed that the Center has been closed.
 The building is undergoing inspection and assessment, and is slated at the very least to getting a thorough cleaning.
 Animals have been relocated from the building.
-We’ve heard that the Center should open back up in June of 2017.
+At this point (Nov of 2017), we are still waiting to hear from the City when the center might re-open, and in what capacity.

 In my 4 years living in Oakland, I have often stopped to watch and listen to the Cormorants nesting out on the bird islands of Lake Merritt.
 Their guttural moans, groans, cries — however you might describe them, seem like they are from some other larger beast lurking on the island just at the edge of hearing.